rl1987/trickster.dev/tricksterblog/content/post/scapy-low-level-packet-hacking-toolkit-for-python.md

 ```

-As we can see the SIP payload was not parsed.
+The SIP payload was not parsed.
 That's because Scapy mostly deals with binary protocols in
 lower parts of network stack, which SIP is not.
+However, there are third party helper modules
+to parse some of the application layer protocols, such as HTTP.

 So we can read PCAP files with pre-captured packets, but what if we want to do some packet sniffing?
 Assuming we have our system ready to use network interface in promiscuous mode, we can can call